14 posts of content from one prompt — and why your queue handles the timing

 Three scenarios where you should skip the campaign builder:

 1. Real-time news cycles.
 Something just happened in your genre community (a conference, a scandal, a trend).
 You want to comment.
-That's a one-off post written in the moment, not a scheduled campaign.
+That's a one-off post written in the moment, not a campaign.

 2. Reader Q&A and personal check-ins.
 Your readers sent you questions.
 You want to answer.
 That's conversation, not content.
 Write it yourself.

-3. The first two weeks after a hard personal event.
+3. The first weeks after a hard personal event.
 If something rough just happened in your life, don't automate through it.
 Your readers can tell when you're not present.
 Take the break, come back, talk about it in your own words if it's appropriate.

 Common campaign mistakes